GSCoder1/GSPortfolio/README.md

-# GSPortfolio
+# Hello, my name is Gurpreet
-Portfolio of some projects or homeworks
+# This portfolio will entail some of my class projects or homework, but not Co-op/Internship projects
-# Including some Python and C++ projects in classes.
+# Including some Python and C++ projects as of 11/2021